memorysafety/website/content/en/blog/2023-04-26-sudo-and-su.md

 `Sudo` was first developed in the 1980s.
 Over the decades, it has become an essential tool for performing changes while minimizing risk to an operating system.
 But because it's written in C, `sudo` has experienced many vulnerabilities related to memory safety issues.

-When we're thinking about what software we want to invest in we think primarily about [four risk criteria](/about/#identifying-risk):
+When we're thinking about what software we want to invest in we think primarily about these [risk criteria](/about/#identifying-risk):

 1. Very widely used (nearly every server and/or client)
 2. On a critical boundary
 3. Performing a critical function
 4. Written in languages that are not memory safe (e.g. C, C++, asm)

-The program `sudo` fits all four of those risk criteria.
+The program `sudo` fits all of those risk criteria.
 It's important that we secure our most critical software, particularly from memory safety vulnerabilities.
 It's hard to imagine software that's much more critical than `sudo` and `su`.

 This work is being done by a joint team from [Ferrous Systems](https://ferrous-systems.com/) and [Tweede Golf](https://tweedegolf.nl/) with generous support from Amazon Web Services.
 The work plan is viewable [here](/initiative/sudo-su/sudo-su-work-plan/).
 The GitHub repository is [here](https://github.com/memorysafety/sudo-rs).